openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Response Mode "direct_post" {#response_mode_post}

-The response mode `direct_post` allows the Wallet to send the response data to an endpoint controlled by the Verifier via a HTTPS POST request.
+The response mode `direct_post` allows the Wallet to send the Authorization Response to an endpoint controlled by the Verifier via a HTTPS POST request.

 It has been defined to address the following use cases:

 * Verifier and Wallet are located on different devices, thus the Wallet cannot send the Authorization Response to the Verifier using a redirect.
-* The Authorization Response size exeeds the URL length limits of user agents, so flows relying only on redirects (such as Response Mode `fragment`) cannot be used.
+* The Authorization Response size exceeds the URL length limits of user agents, so flows relying only on redirects (such as Response Mode `fragment`) cannot be used.
 In those cases, the response mode `direct_post` is the most privacy preserving way to convey the Verifiable Presentations from the Wallet to the Verifier.

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows: